Astronaut in the Ocean: Release

 In February 2021, it surpassed the 100 million Spotify streams mark, becoming Teamwrk Records' most streamed track.
 The song was also included in the playlist "The Shazam Predictions 2021", compiled by Shazam and Apple Music.
-About the lyrics, the rapper said, "'Astronaut In The Ocean' touches on mental depression, how I was stuck in a place of anxiety and feeling low."

 Remixes

 The song has received many remixes, including that of Brazilian DJ Alok.
 The official remix features American rappers G-Eazy and DDG, and was released on May 7, 2021.
-In a press statement, Masked Wolf said:I've always wanted to do a remix of Astro, but it had to be right.
-The song means a lot to me so I really thought about who I wanted on it.
-As soon as I heard DDG on "Moonwalking", I was like, "I need this guy."
-He's so talented and I knew he would rip a crazy verse.
-I'm a huge fan of G-Eazy, and, sonically, he fits the song perfectly – he just has that swag about him, but can also talk about real things too.

 Music video

-Astronaut In The Ocean" is a music video directed by Daniele Cernera, who also served as the director of photography, and 1st AC Sophian Ferey.
+The "Astronaut in the Ocean" music video was directed by Daniele Cernera, who also served as the director of photography, and 1st AC Sophian Ferey.
 The video was produced by Cerne Studios, based in Sydney, Australia and filmed at their studio in Sydney in under half a day.

 The team at Cerne Studios used retro projection on a cyclorama to create the visual effects of space.
-The lighting design included an overhead softbox for backlight and ambient light, as well as RGB tubes for added color saturation.
+The lighting design included an overhead softbox for backlight and ambient light, as well as RGB tubes for added colour saturation.
 For the second set, a black backdrop and warm spotlight were used to create a smoky, ethereal look.
 The CGI effects were added by 180 Creative in Melbourne during the post-production process.
 The video premiered on October 27, 2020.

 The video received widespread recognition for its creative and high-quality production value, with over 350 million views on YouTube and 2+ billion plays on digital platforms.
-It was nominated for Aria Awards 2021 for Best Video.
+It was nominated for ARIA Award 2021 for Best Video.